redis-developer/cae-otel-ci-visibility/README.md

 # OpenTelemetry CI Visibility Action

-Extracts test metrics from JUnit XML files and ships them to OTLP endpoints.
+Extracts test metrics from JUnit XML files and sends them to OTLP endpoints.

 ## What it does